Caribou3d/CaribouDuet2Duet3Mini5-Configuration-and-Macros/README.md

   - English `ln -s /c/Program\ Files/7-Zip/7z.exe zip.exe` will be on a Spanish Windows `ln -s /c/Archivos\ de\ programa/7-Zip/7z.exe zip.exe`

 # Acknowledgements

+Thanks to Bernd Brinkert and Daniel Heimbeck for support and discussions on various items and issues!!

+Support for BL-Touch for installation on the right side was initiated by Michael Müller.

 We would like to thank 3d-gussner for his effort when we started this project.
 The CC-build and the sorting scripts have their roots in the PF-build and sorting scripts for building the Prusa firmware which were developed by 3d-gussner.